The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 Traditional Marrakech mint tea ceremony with high pour technique in authentic Moroccan riad setting with fresh mint

-The traditional high pour of Moroccan mint tea.
+The traditional high pour of Moroccan mint tea — a technique requiring practice, pride, and a steady hand.

 First, the tea leaves are rinsed with boiling water to remove bitterness.
 Then, they’re steeped with a generous handful of fresh mint leaves and sugar.
 The tea is traditionally poured from a height of at least 12 inches above the glass, creating a frothy top and aerating the tea.
-This pouring technique is a point of pride and requires considerable skill.
+This pouring technique is a point of pride and requires considerable skill — a badly poured glass reveals an inexperienced hand.

-• Café des Épices: Located in the heart of the spice market, this café serves excellent Marrakech mint tea alongside panoramic views of the medina.
+Café des Épices: Located in the heart of the spice market, this café serves excellent mint tea alongside panoramic views of the medina.
+It’s a perfect stop to rest your feet during a day exploring the Moroccan markets and souks.

-• La Mamounia’s gardens: For a luxury experience, enjoy Marrakech mint tea in the legendary gardens of this historic hotel.
+La Mamounia’s Gardens: For a luxury experience, enjoy mint tea in the legendary gardens of this historic hotel — a setting fit for royalty.

-• Any traditional riad: Many riads (traditional Moroccan houses with interior gardens) welcome visitors for tea, offering an authentic experience in a beautiful setting.
+Any Traditional Riad: Many riads welcome visitors for tea, offering an authentic experience in a beautiful setting with hand-crafted zellige tiles and interior gardens.

 Marrakech Cooking Classes: Learn the Secrets of Moroccan Cuisine

 What better souvenir than the ability to recreate the flavors of Morocco at home?
-Marrakech offers numerous cooking classes where you can learn the secrets behind the dishes you’ve enjoyed in Marrakech restaurants.
+Marrakech offers numerous cooking classes where you can learn the secrets behind the dishes you’ve enjoyed in restaurants across the city.
+These immersive experiences connect you to Moroccan cuisine in a way that simply eating never can.

 La Maison Arabe Cooking Workshop